-A Witch's Journal, Spell Book, Grimoire, or Book of Shadows
+A Witch's Book of Shadows, Journal, Spell Book, or Grimoire

 When you are beginning your journey into the fascinating realm of witchcraft, you’ll see references to certain books.
 Often referred to as ‘grimoires’ or ‘book of shadows’, these are journal-type books that witches keep for their own reference.
 They can take any form you like: hand-written, printed pages, three-ring binder, a blank journal, a sketch book, an altered book or a collection of digital files.

 There are many websites and articles around the web that will tell you what to put in your magickal books, but it’s my opinion that they’re telling you the wrong things.
 I’ll explain, but first some facts and a little history.